neals-sudo/PseudoGenius-AI/README.md

 ### Inspiration

 https://youtu.be/iO1mwxPNP5A.
 If you've got a minute, definitely check it out.
-It's pretty cool and gave us the inspiration to build this project.
+It's pretty cool and inspired me to build this project.

 ## Contributing